Mozambique army says town attacked by insurgents is now secure

 Footage taken by TVM in Palma showed a soldier covering a body lying in the street and burned buildings.

+Vidigal said the facilities of French energy company Total near Palma were being protected, after sources told Reuters on Friday that Total had withdrawn all its staff as the militants appeared to be approaching.

-Mozambique’s defence ministry did not respond to a Reuters request for comment on Monday.
+A Total spokesman and Mozambique’s defence ministry did not immediately respond to requests for comment on Monday.

-Islamic State-linked insurgents have been increasingly active in the surrounding province of Cabo Delgado since 2017, although it is unclear whether they have a unified aim or what specifically they are fighting for.
+Islamic State-linked insurgents have been increasingly active in Cabo Delgado since 2017, although it is unclear whether they have a unified aim.

-Aid groups believe the latest attack displaced tens of thousands of people, many of whom fled to safety in dense forest areas nearby or by boat.
+Aid groups believe the latest attack displaced tens of thousands of people, many of whom fled into dense forest or escaped by boat.
+But the extent of the death and displacement is not yet clear, and many remain unaccounted for.

+Survivors have recounted seeing bodies of others who died of hunger or dehydration while trying to escape.

+Thousands have poured into Cabo Delgado’s capital Pemba, stretching a city already brimming with people displaced by previous rounds of Islamist violence as well as a deadly cyclone in 2019.

 Reporting by Manuel Mucari; Additional reporting by Catarina Demony in Lisbon and Emma Rumney in Johannesburg; Writing by Alexander Winning; Editing by Hugh Lawson